Source-robotics/PAROL-docs/docs/page5.md

 !!!
 Note annotate "Recommended pressure"

     Recommended pressure for PAROL6 and generally in industry is 6-8 bar.
 All examples conducted with pneumatics you see in our videos are done with pressures in that range.
-Negative pressures are also possible but we are still experimenting with them.

 ### Example of gripper connection